 - Open ports 3478 and 20000-24999 for UDP traffic

 - Open ports 195 and 3478 for TCP traffic

 For web traffic and authentication:

 - Open ports 80, 443 for TCP traffic

 Whitelist STAGE TEN media IP addresses

-If you are required you to restrict your network traffic, you will need to whitelist STAGE TEN’s servers.
-These IPs are used exclusively for STAGE TEN, so you are able identify media traffic used by STAGE TEN users, if required.
+If you are required to restrict your network traffic, you will need to whitelist STAGE TEN servers.
+The following IP addresses are used exclusively for STAGE TEN, so you are able identify media traffic used by STAGE TEN users, if required.